josemarsilva/node-tutorial-edureka/README.md

   * Run Apache CouchDB `http://localhost:5984/_utils/index.html#login`
   * Login using same username and password for installation
   * Create a database called `adddress`
+  * Click on left tool bar icon of setup `http://localhost:5984/_utils/index.html#setup/singlenode` and setup Apache CouchDB
+    * Use login and password informed in installation
+    * Bind address the node will listen on: `0.0.0.0`, Port: `5984`
+    * Click on `Configure Node`
   * Run windows command `services.msc` and look for `Apache CouchDB` service name.
 Check if it is running
+  * Be sure firewall port `5984` is opened
+  * For more about Apache CouchDB see this [tutorial video](https://www.youtube.com/watch?v=nlqv9Np3iAU)

 * Create a new Node.js project folder and initialize project